SVadimko/CurForecKotlin/README.md

 / updateWorkers / - workers to update the exchange rate information for the relevant snippets

-CurrenciesApplication - Application class (initializing CurrenciesRepository for working with the database and create singleton of application context)
+CurrenciesApplication - Application class (initializing CurrenciesRepository for working with the database, start KOIN(DI) and create singleton of application context)

 DateConverter - a helper class with functions for formatting dates in the required formats to form a request to servers Saver - an auxiliary class for saving / loading data on Tinkov bank rates received by the TCSUpdateService service